neohugo/neohugo/docs/content/en/methods/site/Store.md

 {{ site.Store.Delete "greeting" }}
 ```

+{{% include "_common/scratch-pad-scope.md" %}}

 ## Determinate values

 The `Store` method is often used to set scratch pad values within a shortcode, a partial template called by a shortcode, or by a Markdown render hook.
 In all three cases, the scratch pad values are indeterminate until Hugo renders the page content.

-If you need to access a scratch pad value from a parent template, and the parent template has not yet rendered the page content, you can trigger content rendering by assigning the returned value to a [noop] variable:
+If you need to access a scratch pad value from a parent template, and the parent template has not yet rendered the page content, you can trigger content rendering by assigning the returned value to a [noop](g) variable:

-[noop]: /getting-started/glossary/#noop

 ```go-html-template
 {{ $noop := .Content }}